Excalead/excalead/README.md

 # Excalead
-> Smart contracts audit with AI for Solana
+> Smart contracts audit with AI + Formal Verification for Solana